mitsuhiko/procspawn/README.md

-Because `procspawn` will invoke a subprocess and there is currently no reliable way to intercept `main` in Rust it's necessary for you to call [`procspawn::init`](https://docs.rs/procspawn/latest/procspawn/fn.init.html) at an early time in the program.
-The place where this will be called is the entrypoint for the subprocesses spawned.
-The subprocess is invoked with the same arguments and environment variables by default.
+Because `procspawn` will invoke a subprocess and there is currently no reliable way to intercept `main` in Rust it's necessary for you to call [`procspawn::init`](https://docs.rs/procspawn/latest/procspawn/fn.init.html) explicitly an early time in the program.

+Alternatively you can use the [`ProcConfig`](https://docs.rs/procspawn/latest/procspawn/struct.ProcConfig.html) builder object to initialize the process which gives you some extra abilities to customize the processes spawned.
+This for instance lets you disable the default panic handling.

 [`spawn`](https://docs.rs/procspawn/latest/procspawn/fn.spawn.html) can pass arbitrary serializable data, including IPC senders and receivers from the [`ipc-channel`](https://crates.io/crates/ipc-channel)